- This is an example of a year 9 Naplan assessment.

 √5 + ¾ + π

-- This is the end of the calculator section
+- This is the end of the test.

-- Check your answers by clicking the Quiz summary
+- Check your answers by clicking on Quiz Summary.

 - Be sure you have completed all questions before clicking on Finish Quiz.

-- Full solutions available by clicking View questions
+- Full solutions are available by clicking View questions.